Seelengrab/Seelengrab.github.io/articles/About some responses to that "Correctness in Julia" post/index.md

 I guess the general complaint is about having testing deeper embedded in our culture as julia developers, and while I don't disagree with that idea, I think that complaint is a bit.. difficult to "fix", so to speak.
-Julia code in general seems well tested - lots and lots of packages have extensive testsuites and using CI for running them is deeply engrained in our culture.
+Julia code in general seems well tested - lots and lots of packages have extensive testsuites and using CI for running them is deeply engrained in our culture (at least from my POV - your mileage may vary after all).
 The trouble is of course that due to the extreme genericity julia code allows, it's much easier than in other languages to run into edge cases the original author didn't anticipate.
 In and of itself that's both a good and a bad thing - good because it allows the oft-touted interplay between packages that "don't know about each other" to just-work(tm) (if implemented correctly), and bad because it means that the number of edge cases to consider is VASTLY larger than in more restrictive contexts[^specifications].

 In this context, "testing your code" very quickly transforms from "just check a single interface implementation" to "formally prove that anyone that correctly implements the interface you require can also expect your code to work correctly".
 This is a priori infeasible - for one,